annagrr/key-identification-dissertation/README.md

 # Dissertation on Automatic Key Identification

-You can find here the models made in the making of my dissertation, as well as code used to create and clean datasets.
+This repository contains the dissertation on Automatic Key Identification submitted by Anna Greer for her MSc in Artificial Intelligence at the University of Edinburgh.